-Martin Amis’s mid-life memoir is called Experience.
+Martin Amis’ mid-life memoir is called Experience.
 Now I know why.
-Turning 50 recently, I realised that experience is something you acquire, not something you seek.
+Turning 50 recently, I realized that experience is something you acquire, not something you seek.

 As a woman, 50 is an age you’re supposed to dread.
 So much so, that I know a few smart confident women in their late 30s who are already scared of revealing their age.
 Fifty-year-old women, we’re told, start to become invisible to men and 18-year-old shop assistants.
 Personally, I can’t wait for the latter.

 Fifty we’re told, is the beginning of our long slide into physical decay and social irrelevance.

 Well, screw that sister.
 I celebrated my 50th with an entire month of travel, dinners, lunches and a loud party.
 I may even crack out the black dress from 1984 at the back of my closet one night and dance on a table with my girlfriends.

 That’s what experience does.
 It gives you permission to say: ‘This is how I am.
 The best and the worst of me.
 I don’t need your approval.
 I’ve already given myself permission to succeed and to fail.”

 So what does my experience tell me about living well?
 As a birthday present to myself and for all the lovely post-50 women out there, I made this list.

 1. At 20, you will think that you and your partner have invented sex and that you’ll lose all interest when you turn 30.
 Hah!

 2. Don’t f**k with your hair.
 (If you need reminding why, then pull out your 80s photo albums.)